p4ali/Notes/general/svn.md

+# svn vs Perforce
+* No locking in svn
+*
 # A SVN repository
-From data structure point of view, a SVN repository is an array of revisions, each revision is a tree represent the file structure of the repository.
+From data structure point of view, a SVN repository is an array of revisions, each revision is a tree represent the file structure of the project.
+Project is the basic unit of work for svn.
 ```
 For a repository structure:
 root